 - Fill a small bowl with water and use it to wet your hands.
 Release dough from the sides of the container and transfer to a lightly floured work surface.
 Gently stretch the dough into a rough square about 5×5-inches.
 Wet hands as needed if dough is sticking.
 Fold each corner of the square into the middle.
 Cover with a towel and allow to rest for 15–20 minutes.

-- Line a proofing basket or 8–10-inch bowl with a towel and dust with rice flour, wheat bran, or a heavy sprinkling of all-purpose or bread flour.
+- Line a proofing basket or 8-to-10-inch bowl with a towel and dust with rice flour, wheat bran, or a heavy sprinkling of all-purpose or bread flour.
 Wet hands and again fold each corner of the dough into the middle.
 Repeat, folding the corners into the middle, as needed until dough is in a taut ball.
 Stop before dough starts tearing.
-Pinch the seems closed.
+Pinch seams closed.

 - An hour before you plan to bake place the pot and lid of a Dutch oven side-by-side on the middle rack of oven and preheat to 450°F (232°C).
 Once oven has preheated for about an hour prepare a square of parchment paper roughly 8×8-inches.
 Gently flip the dough onto parchment paper seem-side-down.
 Score the top of the loaf about ¼-inch deep with a serrated knife or razor blade.
 This can be a single slash, a cross, a square, or any pattern you like.